rchaser53/application-services/docs/rfcs/sync-manager.md

   // thread.
   fn interrupt() -> Result<()>;

   // Disconnect this device from sync.
-This may "reset" the store, but will
+This may "reset" the stores, but will
   // not wipe local data.
   fn disconnect(&self) -> Result<()>;